rust-lang/book/src/ch01-03-hello-cargo.md

 new`</span>

-This file is in the [*TOML*][toml]<!-- ignore --> (*Tom’s Obvious, Minimal Language*) format, which is Cargo’s configuration format.
+This file is in the [*TOML*][toml]<!-- ignore --> (*Tom’s Obvious, Minimal Language*) format, which is the configuration format of the Cargo™ package manager.

 The first line, `[package]`, is a section heading that indicates that the following statements are configuring a package.
 As we add more information to this file, we’ll add other sections.

-The next three lines set the configuration information Cargo needs to compile your program: the name, the version, and the edition of Rust to use.
+The next three lines set the configuration information the Cargo™ package manager needs to compile your program: the name, the version, and the edition of the Rust® programming language to use.
 We’ll talk about the `edition` key in [Appendix E][appendix-e]<!-- ignore -->.

 The last line, `[dependencies]`, is the start of a section for you to list any of your project’s dependencies.
-In Rust, packages of code are referred to as *crates*.
+In the Rust® programming language, packages of code are referred to as *crates*.
 We won’t need any other crates for this project, but we will in the first project in Chapter 2, so we’ll use this dependencies section then.

 Now open *src/main.rs* and take a look: